harshankur/officeParser/README.md

 #### Update
+* 2024/11/12 - Added ArrayBuffer as a type of file input.
+Generating bundle files now which exposes namespace officeParser to be able to access parseOffice and parseOfficeAsync directly on the browser.
+Extracting text out of pdf files does not work currently in browser bundles.
 * 2024/10/21 - Replaced extracting zip files from decompress to yauzl.
 This means that we now extract files in memory and we no longer need to write them to disk.
 Removed config flags related to extracted files.
 Added flags for CLI execution.
 * 2024/10/15 - Fixed erroring out while deleting temp files when multiple worker threads make parallel executions resulting in same file name for multiple files.
 Fixed erroring out when multiple executions are made without waiting for the previous execution to finish which resulted in deleting the file from other execution.
 Upgraded dependencies.
 * 2024/10/13 - Fixed parsing text from xlsx files which contain no shared strings file and files which have inlineStr based strings.